EUCAS Questions and Answers

-The European Union will not accept Australian beef unless we meet certain production requirements.
-These requirements include:
+The European Union will not accept Australian beef unless certain production requirements are met.

-- individual animal identification for trace-back of cattle slaughtered for the EU market
+- Individual animal identification in an approved form for trace-back of cattle slaughtered for the EU market

 The European Union Cattle Accreditation Scheme (EUCAS) is in place to ensure these requirements are met.

 1.2.
 What do I have to do to meet the requirements?

 Farms, feedlots and saleyards must become accredited to participate in EUCAS.
 Entry into EUCAS is by way of an application form PDF [277 KB].
 The Department of Agriculture, Water and the Environment administers the accreditation arrangements.

 EUCAS requires accredited farms to:

-- have only Hormonal Growth Promotant (HGP) free and oestradiol free cattle on their property at all times (with the exception of breeding bulls)
+- have only Hormonal Growth Promotant (HGP) free and oestradiol free cattle on their property at all times

 - only purchase and sell cattle from other accredited properties and saleyards (with the exception of approved non-EU breeding females and bulls)